Nalcor Energy

-Nalcor Energy is a provincial energy corporation which is headquartered in St. John's, Newfoundland and Labrador.
+Nalcor Energy was an energy corporation headquartered in St. John's, Newfoundland and Labrador.
 A provincial Crown corporation under the Government of Newfoundland and Labrador, Nalcor Energy was created in 2007 to manage the province's energy resources.

-The company has distinct business lines comprising Newfoundland and Labrador Hydro, the Churchill Falls Generating Station, The Lower Churchill Project, energy marketing, oil and gas development, and The Bull Arm Fabrication Site.
+The company had distinct business lines comprising Newfoundland and Labrador Hydro, the Churchill Falls (Labrador) Corporation, the Lower Churchill Project, energy marketing, oil and gas development, and The Bull Arm Fabrication Site.

+On June 23, 2021, Premier Andrew Furey announced Nalcor Energy would be dismantled and folded into NL Hydro, previously a subsidiary of Nalcor.

+Operations

 Hydro

-Newfoundland and Labrador Hydro, commonly shortened to "Hydro", is the Nalcor subsidiary that generates and delivers electricity for Newfoundland and Labrador, as well as parts of Quebec and the north-eastern United States.
+Newfoundland and Labrador Hydro, commonly shortened to "Hydro", was originally a subsidiary of Nalcor, generating and delivering electricity for Newfoundland and Labrador, as well as parts of Quebec and the north-eastern United States.
 It also delivers voice and data telecommunications services to customers in some areas.